Day of surgery (morning) - general anaesthetic / deep sedation

 Medication

-Hearing Aid And Glasses on a white background
+Hearing Aid and black rimmed glasses on a white background

 Glasses or hearing aids